masui/AH2014paper/paper.md

 just like
 running a spell checker on the word processor[Miller].
-In this case, there's little difference between calling a spell checking library and asking people on the Net to rewite sentences.
+In this case, there's little difference between calling a spell checker and asking people on the
+Net to rewite sentences.

 These approaches are interesting because